apapamarkou/my-hyprland-desktop/README.md

 # My Hyprland Desktop
-This repo is alpha.
+This repo is pre-alpha.
 Will be completed in 10 Oct 2024.
 Thank you for visiting!